wp-plugins/revisr/readme.txt

 = Instructions =
 * Unzip the plugin folder and upload it to the plugins directory of your WordPress installation.
 * Configure any remote repositories on the plugin settings page.
 Supports git through SSH or HTTPS.
+* If authenticating with a remote repository via HTTPS with a password, be sure to password protect the .git directory via .htaccess or NGINX equivalent.

 = Notes =
 Please verify that database backups are working before attempting to revert the database, especially if attempting to do so on a production website.
 Backups use the mysqldump command, supported by most hosts/environments.
-If you're using Windows, you will need to add a path to the mysqldump command in your computer's settings.

 If you're using the HTTPS method to connect to the remote repository, the password for the remote repository will be stored in the '.git/config' file.
 You should take steps to prevent this from being publicly accessible.
 The following code added to a '.htaccess' file in the '.git/' directory will prevent public access: